Paddle steamer under Vysehrad rock © Stanislav Jelen

-Vysehrad, a hill fort perched on a rock above the river, is an integral part of the Prague skyline.
-The castle is thought to date back as far as the 10th century and it is thought that Vysehrad was the first inhabited area of Prague, though these claims have not yet been fully proven.
-The twin spires of the Neo-Gothic Saints Peter and Paul Church are visible from afar and the façade has beautiful carvings.
+Sitting on a hill above the Vltava River, The Vysehrad Citadel has played an important part in Czech history for over 1000 years, serving as a royal residence, religious centre and military fortress.
+Today, many still view it as Prague's spiritual home.
+The citadel's centerpiece is the Church of St Peter and St Paul, its twin spires of the Neo-Gothic Saints Peter and Paul Church visible from as far away as Prague Castle.
 No other site in the city has as much distinction attached to it.
-Behind the church is the Slavin Cemetery where many distinguished Czech artists, scientists and academics are buried.
-The hill also boasts the oldest surviving building in Prague, the Rotunda of St Martin, from the 11th century.
+Behind the church is the Slavin Cemetery, where many distinguished Czech artists, scientists, doctors, poets and academics are buried.
+The hill also boasts one of Prague's original rotundas, the Rotunda of St Martin, which dates from the 11th century.
 From the battlements the view of the Vltava Valley is superb, and many tourists in Prague come to Vysehrad simply to take pictures of the impressive vista.

 Address: V Pevnosti 159/5b, Prague 2

 Telephone: 241 410 247 or 241 410 348